-CCIR expects that a customer is given appropriate information in order to make an informed decision before entering into a contract.
+CCIR and CISRO expect that a Customer is given appropriate information in order to make an informed decision before entering into a contract.

-Insurers and intermediaries ensure that customers are appropriately informed about a product, before and at the point of sale, to enable them to make an informed decision about the proposed product.
+Insurers and Intermediaries ensure that Customers are appropriately informed about a product, before and at the point of sale, to enable them to make an informed decision about the proposed product.

-The information provided is sufficient to enable customers understanding the characteristics of the product they are buying and help them understand whether and how it may meet their needs.
-To this end, the level of information required will tend to vary accordingly to the knowledge and experience of a typical customer for the product in question and the product's overall complexity.
+The information provided is sufficient to enable Customers to understand the characteristics of the product they are buying and help them understand whether and how it may meet their needs.
+To this end, the level of information required will tend to vary according to the knowledge and experience of a typical Customer for the product in question and the product's overall complexity.

-Whatever distribution model and medium used to make the disclosure, insurers and intermediaries ensure they provide an equivalent level of protection to customers.
+Whatever distribution model and medium used to make the disclosure, Insurers and Intermediaries ensure they provide an equivalent level of protection to Customers.

-In particular, CCIR expects the disclosure to customers to:
+In particular, CCIR and CISRO expect the disclosure to Customers to:

-- be up to date and provided in a way that is clear, fair and not misleading, using plain language wherever possible; - be prepared in written format, on paper or another durable and accessible medium; - focus on the quality rather than the quantity of information; - identify the insurer and provide its contact information; - include information on key features of particular significance to the conclusion or performance of the insurance contract, including any adverse effect on the benefit payable under that contract; - clearly identify the rights and obligations of the customer, including the rights to cancel, to claim benefits and to complain; and - make available the information on their policies and procedures on claims and complaints publicly.
+- be up to date and provided in a way that is clear, fair and not misleading, using plain language wherever possible; - be accessible in written format, on paper or another durable medium; - focus on the quality rather than the quantity of information; - identify the Insurer and provide its contact information; - include information on key features of particular significance to the conclusion or performance of the insurance contract, including any adverse effect on the benefit payable under that contract; - clearly identify the rights and obligations of the Customer, including the rights to cancel, to claim benefits and to complain; and - make the information on their policies and procedures on claims and complaints publicly available.

-Expectations to achieve this outcome (intermediaries)
+Expectations to achieve this outcome (Intermediaries)

-- The types of business for which they are authorized. - The services provided, including whether they offer products from a full range of insurers, from a limited range or from an exclusive insurer. - Their relationship with the insurers with whom they contract.
+- The types of business for which they are authorized. - The services provided, including whether they offer products from a full range of Insurers, from a limited range or from an exclusive Insurer. - Their relationship with the Insurers with whom they contract.